Viewing: Summer

 5. Alternative Paths

-• Biking Moraine Lake Road: 14 km one way from the village; approx. 250–300 m elevation gain; steady climb.
-Bear-aware; high grizzly density.
-Carry bear spray on your person.
+• Biking Moraine Lake Road: About 14 km one way from the village, with a steady climb and limited services once you are committed.
+Treat wildlife, weather, traffic, and return timing as Parks Canada safety questions before you go.
 See landmarks and Lake Louise and Moraine Lake trail systems.

 • Need food, coffee, books, candy, rocks, liquor, or a shuttle storefront: use Samson Mall in Lake Louise Village as your practical base before or after the lakes.

-When it's busy: weekends and holidays, 9am–2pm at the lakes.
-When it's quieter: mid-week, second-wave shuttles (11am+), or evening alpenglow.
-Book shuttle and parking as soon as dates open.
+When it’s busy: weekends, holidays, and the middle of the day at the lakes.
+When it’s quieter: mid-week, later shuttle waves, or evening alpenglow.
+Book access as early as the official systems allow.

 Common questions